19 Sweet and Savory Toast Recipes (All Under 250 Calories)

-This toast is the bee's knees with its nutritious, flavorful toppings.
+This toast is the bee’s knees with its nutritious, flavorful toppings.
 The base spread — ricotta cheese — is high in protein and calcium, which energize our bodies and improve bone health.
-The mix of honey, flax seed and cinnamon creates a subtly sweet and nutritious topping.
-Flax seeds are rich in lignans and omega-3 fatty acids.
+The mix of honey, flaxseed and cinnamon creates a subtly sweet and nutritious topping.
+Flaxseed is rich in lignans and omega-3 fatty acids.
 Lignans are antioxidants that boost your immune system and balance your hormones, while omega-3 fatty acids have heart-healthy effects.
 Finish this toast with cinnamon to add an earthy flavor and antioxidant boost.

 Recipe and Nutritional Info: The Bee’s Knees

-Start your morning with this Mexican-inspired recipe featuring refried beans, boiled eggs and some refreshing salsa.
-The salsa base will add the perfect bit of spice and flavor that's an immediate wake-up call.
-Tomato salsa is also rich in vitamin C, which strengthens your body tissue and fuels your energy levels with its.
-Boiled eggs are low in calories but jam-packed with healthy fats and quality protein.
-Refried beans are the best part of this recipe: They're low in fat and contain plant fiber, oxygen-carrying iron and protein.
+Start your morning with this Mexico-inspired recipe featuring refried beans, boiled eggs and some refreshing salsa.
+The salsa base will add the perfect bit of spice and flavor that’s an immediate wake-up call.
+Tomato salsa is also rich in vitamin C, which strengthens your body tissue and fuels your energy levels.
+Boiled eggs are low in calories but packed with healthy fats and quality protein.
+Refried beans are the best part of this recipe: They’re low in fat and contain plant fiber, oxygen-carrying iron and protein.

 THE FREE BIRD